Why study Philosophy and Literature at Warwick?

 What modules could I study?

-First year modules typically include: Modes of Reading; Problems in Philosophy and Literature (co-taught by Faculty from the Philosophy and English Departments); Introduction to Logic; Meaning & Communication and Introduction to Philosophy.
-You may also choose 30 CATS worth of modules from English or Philosophy from those available to first year single-honours English and first year single-honours Philosophy students (these currently include Ancient Philosophy + Philosophy in Practice or Ideas of Freedom from Philosophy and The Epic Tradition, Medieval to Renaissance English Literature or Modern World Literatures from English).
+First year modules typically include: Modes of Reading; Problems in Philosophy and Literature (co-taught by Faculty from the Philosophy and English Departments); Introduction to Logic; and Introduction to Philosophy.
+You may also choose 30 CATS worth of modules from English or Philosophy from those available to first year single-honours English and first year single-honours Philosophy students (these currently include Introduction to Ancient Philosophy, Reason, Argument and Analysis or Ideas of Freedom from Philosophy and Epic to Novel, Medieval to Renaissance English Literature or Modern World Literatures from English).

-Second year modules typically include History of Modern Philosophy (30 CATS) plus one of Art, Beauty & the Sublime; Issues in Contemporary Aesthetics, Philosophy of Photography, or Philosophy, Literature and Film, as well as optional Honours modules from the large selection available in both English and Philosophy.
+Second year modules typically include History of Modern Philosophy (30 CATS) plus one of Aesthetics: Art, Beauty & the Sublime; Issues in Contemporary Aesthetics; Philosophy of Photography; or Philosophy of Film, as well as optional Honours modules from the large selection available in both English and Philosophy.

 Your third year modules will include Textual Studies, which includes an extended essay (again co-taught by Faculty from the Philosophy and English Departments) worth 30 CATS and optional modules at Honours level worth at least 30 CATS from English and 30 CATS from Philosophy.
 You may also take 30 CATS from any other department.